evkx/evkx.github.io/content/models/mercedes/eqb/EQB_250/_index.md

 ## Drivetrain

-Mercedes-EQ EQB 350 4MATIC has an all-wheel drive system supported by two motors.
-One on each axle.
+Mercedes-EQ EQB 250 has a front-wheel drive system supported by one motor on the front axle.

 ### Steering

-Dynamic steering is standard on Mercedes-EQ EQB 350 4MATIC.
+Dynamic steering is standard on Mercedes-EQ EQB 250.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes